Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Results

 \subsection{Nonlinear test cases with substrate temperature varying in space and time}

-This subsection analyses the nonlinear response of the liquid film to unsteady and spatially non-uniform substrate temperature variations in two and three dimensions, following the setup of Subsection~\ref{subsec:nonlin_sim}.
+This subsection analyses the nonlinear response of the liquid film to unsteady and spatially non-uniform substrate temperature variations in two and three dimensions, with physical properties and nondimensional groups reported in table \ref{tab:temperature_conditions} and following the setup described in Subsection~\ref{subsec:nonlin_sim}.
 In two dimensions, WIBL predictions for the evolution of the free-surface profile and surface temperature are compared with full-model simulations.
 In three dimensions, the WIBL equations are solved on a square periodic domain to investigate the evolution of an initial hump under three thermal conditions: an isothermal substrate, a spatially uniform but time-dependent substrate temperature, and a substrate with combined spatial and temporal temperature variations.
 The film dynamics are characterised by the minimum film thickness $\hat{h}_{\min}$ and the spatially averaged surface mass flux $\langle \hat{J} \rangle_{\Omega}$.

 For the two-dimensional simulations, figure~\ref{fig:error_WIBL_COMSOL} reports the relative error between the WIBL and COMSOL predictions, expressed as a percentage using \eqref{eq:error_WIBL_COMSOL}, for (a) the film thickness $\hat{h}$ and (b) the free-surface temperature $\hat{\theta}_s$.
-The WIBL model reproduces both quantities with reasonable accuracy, with errors remaining below $3\%$ for the thickness and below $7\%$ for the temperature.
+The WIBL model reproduces both quantities with reasonable accuracy, with errors remaining below $3\%$ for thickness and $7\%$ for temperature.

 The thickness error oscillates throughout the simulation, with its amplitude gradually decreasing.
-A sharp spike appears at start-up due to the sudden change in substrate temperature, even though the temporal forcing is smoothed exponentially.
+A sharp spike appears at startup due to the sudden change in substrate temperature, even though the temporal forcing is exponentially smoothed.
 After this transient, the error drops below $2\%$, before increasing slightly once $\hat{T}>70$, where it remains in the range $2$–$2.5\%$.
 These oscillations arise from small-scale surface structures created by intense local mass fluxes.
 Because such short-wavelength features lie outside the assumptions of the boundary-layer formulation, the reduced model captures them only approximately.